dkerr64/homebridge-yolink/README.md

 ### IR Remote / Blaster

 The YoLink Infrared Remote is supported in Homebridge/Homekit as a series of switches and as a battery service.
 In Homebridge these are represented with multiple service tiles that all combine into the one accessory on Apple Home.
+See section on *Network Resiliency* below for comments on YoLink server rate limits.

 Sending an IR signal is stateless and so the switch does not remain in the on position, it automatically resets itself to off.